 The new Standard, when initially applied, had a significant impact on the financial statements.
 Bank recognised in statement of financial position assets and liabilities relating to operating leases for which the Bank acts as a lessee.
-The Bank recognises new assets and liabilities (impact in amount of \in 7,000 thousand) in the statement of financial position for its operating leases in respect of branch and office premises.
-The nature and expenses related to those leases was changed because the Bank will recognise a depreciation charge for right-of-use assets and interest expense on the lease liabilities.
-Previously, the Bank recognised operating lease expenses on a straight-line basis over the time of the lease, and recognised assets and liabilities only to the extent that there was a timing difference between the actual lease payments and the expense recognised.
+The Bank recognises new assets and liabilities (impact in amount of $\in$ 7,000 thousand) in the statement of financial position for its operating leases in respect of branch and office premises.